ahi4/viruses/README.md

 Hello,

-I'm collecting all spam with viruses I've found.
+I'm collecting all spam with viruses I find.